 - 1 large egg

-- In a medium bowl, whisk together the all-purpose flour, whole wheat flour, espresso powder, baking powder, baking soda, cinnamon, ginger, nutmeg, and salt.
-Set aside.
+- In a medium bowl, whisk together the white whole wheat flour, all-purpose flour, oats, baking powder, baking soda, salt, cinnamon, ginger, and nutmeg.

 - In a separate, large bowl, beat together the butter and sugars on medium speed until smoothly combined.
 Scrape down the sides of the bowl, and beat once more, just until reincorporated.

 - To the bowl with the butter mixture, add the pumpkin, egg, and vanilla.
 Beat again, just until evenly blended.

 - Gradually add the dry ingredients to the wet ingredients, beating on low speed.
 Stop as soon as the flour disappears.